confluentinc/hackathons/iot/README.md

 * avro_helper.py: Assists with the serialization of objects.

 ### Running
 1. Clone this repository from the Raspberry Pi.
-Enter the API Keys and Secrets from above in the provided librdkafka.config file.
+Enter the API Keys, Secrets, and Schema Registry API Endpoint from above in the provided librdkafka.config file.
+2. From the cluster landing page, select Cluster overview and then Cluster settings.
+Copy the bootstrap server and paste it on line 2 of the config file.
 2. Execute raspberry_pi_metadata.py to write a metadata message to Kafka and ensure that all configurations are correct.
 You should see a message in the Confluent Cloud Console.
 3. Execute raspberry_pi_temperature_monitor.py to take readings every 5 seconds.
 Verify that the readings are making it to the Kafka cluster.

 ## ksqlDB Analysis
 We have also provided some additional sql statements for use in a ksqlDB analysis component of the pipeline.
-The statements load the readings and metadata datasets, enrich the with one another, and create alerting messages when the Raspberry Pi temperature is too high.
+The statements load the readings and metadata datasets, enrich them with one another, and create alerting messages when the Raspberry Pi temperature is too high.
 To use, create a ksqlDB application on Confluent Cloud and execute the statements one by one.

 ## Alerting
 Once the ksqlDB application is running, you can choose to set up a Telegram bot and send the alerts to your phone using a Kafka Connect HTTP Sink Connector.
 We have provided a sample Kafka Connect configuration that you may use to bring up a fully-managed Kafka Connect HTTP Sink Connector in Confluent Cloud.
 Note that you will have to [create your own Telegram bot](https://core.telegram.org/bots/api) in order to make use of this step.